Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 point.y;
 ```

-Would you dare say why, when we inspect the object, its properties are not displayed?
+Dare you explain why, when we inspect the object, its properties are not displayed?
 How would you fix it?
 What would you do so that only the properties which are a part of the API can be seen?

-Do not go and use `Object.defineProperty()` unless you have a **very clear notion** of what the terms **configurable**, **enumerable** and **writable** mean.
+Do not just go and use `Object.defineProperty()` unless you have a **very clear notion** of what the terms **configurable**, **enumerable** and **writable** mean.

-**7. Using functions as if they were methods.**
+**7. Using functions in lieu of methods.**

 We have seen how any function can be used as a method if it is referenced as an object's property and then called.
-But the fact of the matter is you can also make any function, regardless of whether it is referenced from a property, be used as an object's method if you explicitly point out the target object.
+But the fact of the matter is, you can also make any function (regardless of whether it is referenced from a property) work as an object's method if you explicitly designate the target object.
 This can be done with [`.apply()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) and [`.call()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call).

 ```js
 var ship = { name: 'Death Star' };